bahrmichael/bahrmichael.github.io/_posts/2022-02-07-org-formation.md

 With OrgFormation you can specify tags as account properties.
 With the tags `budget-alarm-threshold` and `budget-alarm-threshold-email-recipient` we give OrgFormation the right information for the budget alerts task.

-Unfortunately the pipeline will fail when you apply a budget alert to an account.
+Unfortunately the pipeline will currently fail when you apply a budget alert to an account.
 Unless you did this before, you now need to go to the AWS console of the management account, and [launch the Cost Explorer](https://console.aws.amazon.com/cost-management/home).
-Then give it a bit of time.
+It will take a bit of time for the Cost Explorer to be ready.
 In my case it was ready after less than 1 hour.
 Until then, you may see a budget related error in the pipeline.
+If you're impatient, just rerun it every 10 minutes, no matter what the Cost Explorer UI says.
 Check out the troubleshooting section at the end of this article.

 An empty account should not do much, so I'll go with a threshold 5 USD here.
 I will also use a dedicated email for billing alerts, so I can better separate them from the AWS marketing mails.